swaptacular/swpt_accounts/protocol.rst

 .. [#compare-change] ``creation_date``, ``last_change_ts``, and
-  ``last_change_seqnum`` can be used to reliably determine the correct order in a sequence of `AccountChange`_ massages, even if the changes occurred in a very short period of time.
+  ``last_change_seqnum`` can be used to reliably determine the correct order in a sequence of `AccountUpdate`_ massages, even if the changes occurred in a very short period of time.
 When considering two changes, ``creation_date`` fields MUST be compared first, if they are equal ``last_change_ts`` fields MUST be compared, and if